-Note: You’ll receive a tailored e-version of the terms when we begin working together.
+Note: You’ll receive a version of these terms in your proposal before we start working together.
 Bear in mind the terms below are general, and they might change a little based on the nature of your project and any agreements we make.

 I pride myself on being helpful and flexible, but it’s a good idea for us to have an agreement in place so we both know what to expect.
 I believe agreements like this should be easy to understand, so I’ve made sure this one uses clear language.

 Having said that, if anything is unclear, please ask.

 - You have the power to enter into this contract on behalf of your organisation.

 - To provide me with everything I need to complete the project, when I need it.

 - To review my work, provide feedback and sign-off within agreed timescales.

 - To stick to the payment schedule we’ve agreed to.

 - Any and all materials provided are legal and accurate.